 Urine tests involve the collection of urine samples of a Tramadol user.
 The sample is then sent to the laboratory for testing.
 It is analyzed by Gas chromatography/mass spectrometry (GC/MS) for the determination of constituents of the drug.
 Mostly, the metabolites M1 and M2 contribute a greater percentage in the urine samples.
 They start to appear within two hours of the last dose.
+It is therefore essential to know how long does Tramadol stays in your urine.
 The metabolites remain detectable in the samples for about 40 hours after the administration of at least 12.5 pg dose of Tramadol.

 Tramadol can sometimes produce false results on a Phencyclidine (PCP) screening test.
 Though it is not a common problem but a person should be aware of the incidence of false-positive results.

 They are also the commonly employed tests for Tramadol.
 The hair samples from the head are collected and sent to the laboratory for hair analysis.
 The size should be at least 3 cm to improve the accuracy of results.
 The drug remains detectable for longer durations by using a technique, ‘liquid chromatography/mass spectrometry (LC/MS)’.
 The technique is capable of revealing N-desmethyltramadol (NDMT) and O-desmethyltramadol (ODMT) in the hair samples.
 An accuracy of 90 % has been reported by many laboratories performing the hair tests.